Wednesday, January 02, 2008

 Understand YOU are doing ALL of the following to a Transgendered person when you rebuke or deliberately ignore their request to be identified and acknowledged by their new name and pronouns:

-- Is it your goal to hurt and humiliate someone you love & care for or are friends with; for that matter to anyone for any reasons?
+• Is it your goal to hurt and humiliate someone you love and; care for or are friends with; for that matter to anyone for any reasons?

 What are YOU afraid of?

-Being hit on, molested, attacked, bitten on the neck?
+• Being hit on, molested, attacked, or even bitten on the neck?

-Many great philosophers have offered wisdom for the ages, but we need look no further than the great Yoda of the movie Star Wars when he said:
+Many great philosophers have offered wisdom for the ages, but we need look no further than the great Yoda from the movie Star Wars when he said:

 How can you help?